ckeditor/ckeditor5/docs/updating/update-to-42.md

 #### Deprecation of the Vite plugin

 We have deprecated the Vite plugin, [`@ckeditor/vite-plugin-ckeditor5`](https://www.npmjs.com/package/@ckeditor/vite-plugin-ckeditor5), as it remained experimental and did not fully support features such as translations handling.
-The newly introduced installation methods resolve these issues with Vite, allowing for a smoother setup without the need for additional plugins.
+The newly introduced installation methods resolve this issues, as they work with any bundler out-of-the-box.